yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

     reflex::BoostMatcher matcher("\\w+", ifs);    // not affected by setlocale
     while (matcher.find() != 0)
     {
-      std::wstring& match = matcher.wstr();       // not affected by setlocale
+      std::u32string& match = matcher.u32str();    // not affected by setlocale
-      std::wcout << match << std::endl;           // affected by setlocale
+      // std::cout << match << std::endl;         // affected by setlocale
     }
     ifs.close();
 ~~~

-This displays wide string matches in UTF-8 on most consoles and terminals, but
+This displays u32 string matches in UTF-8 on most consoles and terminals, but
 not on all systems (I'm looking at you, Mac OS X terminal!)
 Instead of
 `std::wcout` we can use `std::cout` instead to display UTF-8 content directly: